kernelsid/graf/README.md

 graf is a very lightweight graphing tool for use with the X Window System.
-The program was derived from the original X10 xgraph written by David Harrison at University of California, Berkeley in 1986, 1987.
+The program was derived from the original X10 xgraph written by David Harrison at University of California, Berkeley in 1986-1987.
-It was "heavily hacked" by Van Jacobson and Steven McCanne, UCB/LBL to add mouse functions to identify points and compute slopes and distances, plus keystroke commands to toggle most of the visual attributes of a window (grid, line, markers, etc.).
-Additional enhancements were added by Stephen Casner at Packet Design.
+It was "heavily hacked" by Van Jacobson and Steven McCanne at UCB/LBL to add mouse functions to identify points and compute slopes and distances, plus keystroke commands to toggle most of the visual attributes of a window (grid, line, markers, etc.).
+Additional enhancements were added by Stephen Casner at Packet Design and later.

 graf is not intended for producing finished graphs for publication.
 Rather, it is particularly useful for exploring data.
 It allows